-Above multiple normalization steps make use of a total order on abstract syntax trees.
-We omit the details and only remark that we try to avoid using the names of constants in the definition of the order - otherwise, declarations that could be matched by a view would be normalized differently.
+Above multiple normalization steps make use of a total order on abstract syntax trees (t,s).
+We omit the details and only remark that we try to avoid using the names of the constants in s in the definition of the order - otherwise, declarations that could be matched by a view would be normalized differently.
 Even when breaking ties between requires comparing two constants, we can first try to recursively compare the syntax trees of their types.